On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 This section aims to apply the theory of MKD fiber spaces to the boundedness problem of MKD spaces via their birational boundedness.
 Although the overall strategy is now standard (see \cite{HMX14, HX15, HMX18, FHS24}, etc.), in the setting of MKD spaces, one must carefully lay the necessary foundations to ensure that the arguments carry over as expected.

-The following result is an analogue of the main technical theorem \cite[Theorem 6.18]{FHS24} in the setting of MKD fiber spaces (cf. \cite[Remark 6.19]{FHS24}).
+The following result is an analogue, in the setting of MKD fiber spaces, of the main technical theorem \cite[Theorem~6.18]{FHS24} for elliptic fibrations (cf. \cite[Remark~6.19]{FHS24}).
 We also note that the assumption on singularities is relaxed from terminal to klt.